syncfusion-content/maui-docs/MAUI/StepProgressBar/overview.md

 ## Key features

-* **Orientation options**: The Step ProgressBar allows you to change the orientation to Horizontal or Vertical direction.
+* **Orientation options**: The Step ProgressBar allows you to change the orientation to horizontal or vertical direction.

-* **Progress indication status**: Supports three status of progress indications are Completed, In Progress, and Not Started.
+* **Progress indication status**: Supports three statuses of progress indications: Completed, In Progress, and Not Started.

 * **Status representation**: Represent step progress bar status using Primary and Secondary text.

-* **Formatted text**: Provided support to add the Primary and Secondary formatted text.
+* **Formatted text**: Provided support to add Primary and Secondary formatted text.

 * **Label positioning**: You can change the label position to Start, End, Top, or Bottom.